ppy/osu-wiki/wiki/Ranking_Criteria/Song_Content_Rules/en.md

 They will need to be identified by a line in the beatmap's description reflecting the sensitive nature of the content.
 They must also not have the preview point of the map set to a portion of the song that widely broadcasts said explicit content.

-Additionally, any background assets (henceforth referred to as *backgrounds*) must be broadly considered as appropriate for an all-ages audience as per [Community Rule 5](wiki/Rules/en.md#community-rules).
+Additionally, any visual assets associated with the beatmap must be broadly considered as appropriate for an all-ages audience as per [Community Rule 5](wiki/Rules/en.md#community-rules), using the schema below.

-## Understanding if a background is appropriate or not
+## Understanding if visual content is appropriate or not

-An beatmap background **MUST NOT** contain any of the following:
+Visual content (aka: beatmap backgrounds, skins, objects and other included graphical or video-related assets distributed with a beatmapset) **MUST NOT** contain any of the following:

 * Depictions of excessive violence towards humans, human-like characters or animals
   - Example: imagery that portrays gore, mutilation, severe maiming, wounding or graphical depictions of recent death with an obvious cause present (etc: hanging, asphyxiation, exasanguination/bleeding out)